Moon Township, Pennsylvania: Presidential visits

 Because Pittsburgh International Airport is adjacent to Moon, many presidential visits to the Pittsburgh area start in Moon.
 For example, President Gerald Ford made a surprise visit to Moon a day after pardoning President Richard M. Nixon on September 9, 1974.
 In 1994, President Bill Clinton greeted Prime Minister John Major of Great Britain at a hangar at the 911th Air Wing of the Air Force Reserve at the Pittsburgh International Airport in Moon Township.
 A day after securing the Democratic nomination for president, then–Vice President Al Gore held a rally at Moon's high school gym on March 16, 2000.
 In September 2009, President Obama visited Pittsburgh for the G-20 conference.
 Then–Republican presidential nominee Donald Trump held a rally on June 11, 2016, at the Moon Township airplane hangar.
 On March 10, 2018, then-President Trump held another rally at the Moon Township airplane hangar, campaigning in support of Republican congressional candidate Rick Saccone for a special election within Pennsylvania's 18th congressional district.
+On Wednesday, April 17, 2024, Joe Biden, along with Pittsburgh Mayor Ed Gainey and Allegheny County Executive Sara Innamorato, visited a Sheetz gas station on University Boulevard to pick up sandwiches for construction workers.